cpagan415/README-Generator/README.md

 This application generates a ReadMe file for GitHub.

 This was done by using Node Inquirer through prompts.
-Once Initiated through the command line, the user will have to follow the directions in order to generate a ReadMe file.
+Once Initiated in the command line by typing 'node index', the user will have to follow the directions in order to generate a ReadMe file.

 ## Usage